-- The City Council will authorize a ballot proposal to establish millage dedicated to addressing the projected increase in annual required employer contributions to the pension system. - If the aforementioned ballot proposal is not approved, the City Council will implement a public safety special assessment to generate funds sufficient to pay costs associated with police and fire department pensions including accrued liabilities for those benefits. - The City Council will approve the establishment of a retirement health funding trust to which it will allocate the \$200,000 assigned reserve and such additional sums as are necessary to achieve the 40% funding level required by 2050.
+- The City Council will consider authorizing a ballot proposal to establish millage dedicated to addressing the projected increase in annual required employer contributions to the pension system. - If the aforementioned ballot proposal is authorized but not approved, the City Council will consider implementing a public safety special assessment to generate funds sufficient to pay costs associated with police and fire department pensions including accrued liabilities for those benefits. - The City Council will approve the establishment of a retirement health funding trust to which it will allocate the \$200,000 assigned reserve and such additional sums as are necessary to achieve the 40% funding level required by 2050. - City administration will explore changes to current pension benefit programs to determine the feasibility of modifying benefits, benefit calculations and/or employee contributions to reduce the City's unfunded accrued liability.